AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 >
 > Answer:

 Working on branches and using pull requests were an integral part of the project to secure a steady workflow.
-Most of the group members created their own branches as to work independently from the main branch, so that it was possible for members to work on the same file simultanously, e.g. implementing config files through Hydra while working implementing *weights and biases* in the training loop.
+Most of the group members created their own branches as to work independently from the main branch, so that it was possible for members to work on the same file simultaneously, e.g. implementing config files through Hydra while working implementing *weights and biases* in the training loop.
 Doing this, it was possible to solve merge conflicts locally before creating a pull request to the main branch.
 Due to the size of the project, however, most of the time it was easier just to work directly on the main branch.

 ### Question 10